 When at sea, a brand new experience is always just seconds away.

-And now – something really special!
-Some twenty kilometers south of Omiš , hidden deep within the Cetina canyon, you’ll find two waterfalls Velika i Mala Gubavica and you can take a swim under the waterfalls!
+And finally – something really special!
+Some twenty kilometres south of Omiš , hidden deep within the Cetina canyon, you’ll find Velika and Mala Gubavica – two waterfalls under which you can even take a swim!